 Before fitting your new Autoprop ensure that the cutlass bearing is not worn.
-A worn bearing will not be suitable for any propeller.
-If it is worn replace it with a good quality bearing, preferably with a brass shell
+A worn bearing will be problematic and may cause vibration.
+Replace your bearing with a good quality bearing preferably with a brass shell, which uses nitrile rubber.

 - 1. After removing the old propeller check that the shaft taper, key, and thread are undamaged.
 Try the new shaft nut on to the thread.
 The taper should be clean and dry.
 Check that the key will slide through the keyway in the Autoprop without jamming at any point. - 2.
 Fit the key into its seat on the shaft.
 Push the Autoprop on to the shaft making sure it fits snugly on the taper.
-If it does not appear to fit well, there may be some foreign objects on the taper, or you may need to file the key down until the Autoprop fits snugly on to the taper. - 3.Screw the new shaft nut up tight using a socket spanner, finishing with one of the flats of the nut coming under the shaft nut locking screw.
-If the shaft nut locking screw will bear on to the body of the shaft nut you will need to dimple the body of the shaft nut, with a drill or punch. - 4.
+If it does not appear to fit well, there may be some foreign objects on the taper, or you may need to file the key down until the Autoprop fits snugly on to the taper. - 3.
+Screw the new shaft nut up tight using a 24mm socket spanner, finishing with one of the flats of the nut coming under the shaft nut locking screw.
+If the shaft nut locking screw does not bear on to the body of the shaft nut, you may dimple the body of the shaft nut, with a drill or punch. - 4.
 Smear the thread of the shaft nut locking screw with thread locking compound and screw it down on to the shaft nut. - 5.
 Hold the anode nose cone in place and screw down to fit.
 Do not over tighten.